juju/docs/src/en/tutorial-microk8s.md

-Title: Using Juju with MicroK8s
+Title: Using Juju with MicroK8s - tutorial
 TODO:  bug tracking: https://bugs.launchpad.net/juju/+bug/1804495

-# Using Juju with MicroK8s
+# Using Juju with MicroK8s - tutorial

 *This is in connection to the topic of
 [Using Kubernetes with Juju][clouds-k8s].
 See that page for background